Content

 • Low blood sugar.

-Finally, inform healthcare providers prior to having surgery that requires anesthesia or deep sedation.
-Because tirzepatide keeps food in your stomach for longer, there is a risk that stomach contents might push up the food pipe, flow over into the windpipe, and enter the lungs; this is called pulmonary aspiration and can be life-threatening.
+Finally, if you ever need surgery that requires anesthesia or deep sedation, inform the healthcare providers you are taking tirzepatide.
+Because food stays in your stomach for longer, there is a risk of it pushing back up into the throat, flowing over into the windpipe, and down into the lungs; this is called pulmonary aspiration and can be life-threatening.

 Who Shouldn’t Use Tirzepatide?